Import and export a project

 2. Export or import

-Click Admin in the main menu on the left, expand Import / Export, and then click Export or Import.
+In the administration area, expand Import / Export along the left, and then click either Export or Import.

 If you are importing an existing DBIE file, click Choose File to browse to it, or you can drag and drop the file.